 1603-1677), 2nd Viscount Taaffe, of Corren and 2nd Baron

-of Ballymote between 1642 and 1661, Irish Royalist officer...
-Another 42 words (3 lines of text) are included under the topic Early Taffey Notables in all our PDF Extended History products and printed products wherever possible.
+of Ballymote between 1642 and 1661, Irish Royalist officer who played a prominent part in the Wars of...
+Another 178 words (13 lines of text) are included under the topic Early Taffey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Taffey family to the New World and Oceana